fracz/git-exercises/README.md

-# git-exercises
+## Fix typographic mistake in old commit
-## Exercise - Fix typographic mistake in last commit
+While you were working you noticed a typographic error in `file.txt` - you wrote `wordl` instead of `world`.

-You have commited `file.txt` but you realized you made a typo - you wrote `wordl` instead of `world`.
+Unfortunately, you have made another commit on top of the typo so simple `git commit --amend` is not enough.

-Edit previous commit so no one would realize you haven't checked the file before commiting it :-)
+Fix the typographic error by amending commit in history.
+Pay attention to the commit message, too!